HireMeDeveloper/Conundrum/README.txt

             game-3-to-stats: this event is fired when a player presses the stats button from the game 3 page.
             continue-game: this event is fired when a player presses the continue button from the welcome page.
             play-next-game: this event is fired when a player presses the play next button after completing a game.
+        These events fire at the start and end of the puzzle.
+            start-first-game: fires when the first game is started in the puzzle
+            end-third-game: fires when the player finished the third game of the puzzle

 Testing: